 After this initial meet up, continually engage with them without always having an ask attached to it.
 Slack them every now and again to check in on how they are doing, personally, or professionally.
 Grab a coffee or take a walk around the block together and talk about their career goals they outlined on Day 1.
 Take an interest in who they are as individuals and what their #5to9™ passions are, and reference those in conversations.

 This will establish a unified relationship and will make your next ask (i.e. asking them to put together an event invite list or work a trade show booth) so much more well-received.

 2. Align your performance goals

-Once you have aligned your people, it’s imperative that demand generation and business development align their goals.
+Once you have aligned your people, it’s imperative that demand generation and business development teams align their goals.
 The success of both team’s efforts should be evaluated in the same way.

 3. Create shared metric visibility

 Take your unified goals and work with sales or revenue ops to build a shared dashboard that tracks performance toward them.
-Then work with sales management to use this dashboard to focus on training and optimization for the BDR team.
+Then work with sales management to use this dashboard to focus on training and optimization for the business development representative team.
 Nobody wants to babysit (or feel babysat).
 Instead, put the data in the BDR’s hands and empower them to make their own decisions based on what they are seeing in the numbers.